Life on the Edge

 • Species benefiting from Project: Over 30 threatened invertebrates including: Six-banded Nomad Bee (Nomada sexfasciata), Long-horned Bee (Eucera longicornis), Short-necked Oil Beetle (Meloe brevicollis), Moon Spider (Callilepis nocturna), Brown-banded Carder Bee (Bombus humilis) – Full list below

-• Project funded by: Development Phase funded by National Lottery Heritage Fund, Devon Environment Foundation & Milkywire
+• Project funded by: Delivery Phase funded by National Lottery Heritage Fund and the FatFace Foundation.
+Development Phase funded by National Lottery Heritage Fund, Devon Environment Foundation & Milkywire

 What will the project do?

-Life on the Edge is a partnership project which will see Buglife working alongside South Devon National Landscape (project lead), National Trust, Torbay Coast and Countryside Trust and the South West Coast Path Association for the benefit of a range of species along the South Devon coast.
+Life on the Edge is a partnership project funded by the National Lottery Heritage Fund, which will see Buglife working alongside South Devon National Landscape (project lead), National Trust, Torbay Coast and Countryside Trust and the South West Coast Path Association.

 The connected network of B-Lines will enable species to move freely through our countryside, expand their populations and recolonise areas from where they have been lost.

-The result will be a coastline, and its connected hinterland, that is buzzing with wildlife, packed with wildflowers and a treat for the eye for residents and visitors alike.
+The result will be a coastline, and its connected hinterland, that is buzzing with wildlife, packed with wildflowers and a treat for the eye of residents and visitors alike.

 Prawle Point, South Devon © Hayley Herridge Prawle Point, South Devon © Hayley Herridge